 Last year’s winner Cedars Of Lebanon was bought for €11,000 from the Tattersalls Ireland September yearling sale and won an impressive €87,625 throughout the series.
 Other success stories from the 2018 series include Lady Marengo, trained by Ken Condon, bought for €3,000 at auction and which won €15,600 in the Foran Equine Irish EBF Auction Series 2018, and Social Graces, trained by Willie McCreery, bought for €11,000 at auction, which won €17,625.

 The Foran Equine Irish EBF partnership has significantly boosted prize-money and made the auction series a lucrative proposition for trainers and owners.
 The series is designed to create wide-scale opportunities for horses purchased as a yearling or a 2yo at public auction for €72,000 or less, with allowances for fillies and horses purchased at a lower auction price.

-Gareth Connolly, Sales and Marketing Director, Foran Equine, commented: “We are delighted to see the strong entries for the Foran Equine Irish EBF auction series final at Naas on October 21st.
+Gareth Connolly, Sales and Marketing Director, Foran Equine, commented: “We are delighted to see record entries for the Foran Equine Irish EBF auction series final at Naas on October 20th.
 For us this series has been about creating opportunities for our customers including the trainers, owners and breeders who are the backbone of the industry.
+We are grateful to the Irish EBF for being a great partner in this fantastic initiative.
 Last year’s final was a brilliant occasion and we are looking forward to working closely with Irish EBF and Naas Racecourse to deliver another exciting final.”